Top 12 Interesting Baby Pandas Facts (Q&As) with Photos

 No, a panda mother won't kill her baby directly.
 But if she has twins in the wild, she will leave the weaker one to perish and choose to raise the stronger cub.
 The reason for this is that they don't have sufficient milk or energy to care for two cubs.

-In a panda breeding center, the staff will rotate the two babies between their mother and the incubator every few hours so that two can be raised.
+In a panda breeding center, the staff will rotate the two babies between their mother and the incubator every few hours so that both can be raised.

 Baby pandasBaby Pandas